bediger4000/cryptoquip-solver/README.md

 I also find that `/usr/share/dict/words` has far too many not-really-words, like lists of lower-case Roman numerals.
-Apparently `words` intended use case is spell-checkers, and folks don't like it flagging the lower-case Roman numerals used on forewards.
+Apparently `words` intended use case is spell-checkers, and folks don't like it flagging the lower-case Roman numerals used on forewords.
 I've noticed that larger dictionaries don't give better results with my [Jumble Solver](https://github.com/bediger4000/jumble-solver) either.
 I don't know if this is a general, information-theoretic problem, or if I've just stumbled across two peculiar cases.

 The `-v` flag gives very verbose output that will help you see what the program does.

+The `-s` flag disallows cipher letters as their own solution cleartext letter, which I think it common to all of the newspaper decoding puzzles.

 ### Encoder